MaastrichtU-IDS/dsri-documentation/docs/openshift-login.md

 ---
 id: openshift-login
-title: Login with oc CLI
+title: Login with the CLI
 ---

 ![OpenShift](/dsri-documentation/img/openshift-logo.png)

-To use the `oc` command line tool, you will need to authenticate to the [DSRI](https://app.dsri.unimaas.nl:8443/console):
+To use the `oc` Command Line Interface, you will need to authenticate to the [DSRI](https://app.dsri.unimaas.nl:8443/console):

 1. Go to the [DSRI OpenShift web UI](https://app.dsri.unimaas.nl:8443/console).
 2. Click on the **Copy Login Command** button (in the top right of the page).